 Blinding Efforts Report the blinding efforts (if any).
 Study Location City, State/Province, Country Source(s) of Funding Who provided the funding for this study?
-Fields are created for each project based on the scope of the project and outcomes /results to be collected.
-Fields can include: Group Characteristics oup Characteristics May include study numbers (initial, final, dropout rate); Sex of subjects; Age; Race/Ethnicity; Interventions / Exposures The key elements for data to be extracted will be determined by the lead analysts and "seeded" into the template prior to the data extraction process for the project.
+Fields are created for each p collected.
+Fields can includ Fields are created for each project based on the scope of the project and outcomes /results to be collected.
+Fields can include: Group Characteristics May include study numbers (initial, final, dropout rate); Sex of subjects; Age; Race/Ethnicity; Interventions / Exposures The key elements for data to be extracted will be determined by the lead analysts and "seeded" into the template prior to the data extraction process for the project.
 A project might be focusing only on dietary interventions, behavioral interventions, physical activity, or any combination of factors within an intervention.
 Outcomes Reported Add fields for each outcome that is needed to answer the question.
 Continuous measures of an outcome are separate "outcomes" than the same measure categorized.
 Results Add fields four each Result reported; Time Point; and Measure.
 A Comparison field will automatically show up when more than one time point is added.